syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/DataBinding.md

 {% endtabs %}

-![SfDataGrid bounded with MS Access in windowsforms](DataBinding_images/DataBinding_img26.jpeg) N> You can explore our [WinForms DataGrid example](https://github.com/syncfusion/winforms-demos/tree/master/datagrid) that shows how to render the DataGrid in Windows Forms.
+![SfDataGrid bounded with MS Access in windowsforms](DataBinding_images/DataBinding_img26.jpeg) N> You can also explore our [WinForms DataGrid example](https://github.com/syncfusion/winforms-demos/tree/master/datagrid) that shows how to render the DataGrid in Windows Forms.